-Absent danger to the student or others, liaison officers should probably not engage in T.L.O. searches at the request of school officials for evidence of activities that merely violate school rules, but not other laws that the officers typically enforce.
-In Angelia D.B., the court approved of the use of liaison officers to conduct searches precisely because of the danger posed by weapons in the school.
+Absent danger to the student or others, SRO's should probably not engage in T.L.O. searches at the request of school officials for evidence of activities that merely violate school rules, but not other laws that the officers typically enforce.
+In Angelia D.B., the court approved of the use of SRO's to conduct searches precisely because of the danger posed by weapons in the school.
 Such concerns are not present when school officials are searching for evidence of behavior that merely violates school rules.

-School liaison officers are law enforcement officers and thus bound by police rules while operating in a school.

-School liaison officers may conduct searches on the lesser standard of reasonable suspicion if the school invites them to participate in the search.
+- School resource officers are law enforcement officers and thus bound by police rules while operating in a school. - School resource officers may conduct searches on the lesser standard of reasonable suspicion if the school invites them to participate in the search.